How Do Mental Health Issues Affect Community College Students?

 • Unpredictable changes in mood may impact relationships and friendships

 Again, it is important to realize that every person is affected by mental health problems in different ways.
-Even if you put two students with depression side by side you might see a completely different set of side effects in each one.
-Researchers and medical professionals still do not fully understand what causes mental illness or how it works which, unfortunately, means that there is no one-size-fits-all treatment.
-Keep reading to learn how to manage your mental health issues while in school.
+Even if you put two students with depression side by side, you might see a completely different set of side effects in each one.
+Researchers continue to study the complex biological, psychological, and environmental factors that contribute to mental illness.
+While understanding of mental illness has advanced, there is still no one-size-fits-all treatment because symptoms and responses to treatment vary from person to person.

 Tips for Managing Mental Health Issues in Community College

-• Disclose your condition to people who need to know – if you know that your condition has a significant impact on your academics and your life, consider telling your professors and the school’s counselor so they can help you manage your condition.
+• Disclose your condition to people who need to know.
+If you know that your condition has a significant impact on your academics and your life, consider telling your professors and the school's counselor so they can help you manage your condition.
+Learn more about Community College Counseling: Academic and Personal Support.

-• Don’t be afraid to ask for accommodations – though you may not like to admit it, mental illness can be a form of disability so don’t be afraid to ask for accommodations such as extra time to take a test or taking the test in a different location.
+• Don’t be afraid to ask for accommodations.
+Though you may not like to admit it, mental illness can be a form of disability, so don’t be afraid to ask for accommodations such as extra time to take a test or taking the test in a different location.
+Community colleges also have disability services offices that help eligible students receive reasonable academic accommodations.
+Read more about How Community Colleges Help Students with Disabilities.

-• Take care of your body and your mind – try to follow a healthy diet and make an effort to stay active as well.
+• Take care of your body and your mind.
+Try to follow a healthy diet and make an effort to stay active as well.
 In addition to caring for your body, care for your mind by taking time to do things you enjoy and by engaging in stress-relieving activities.
-Don’t cope with stress by drinking!
+Don’t cope with stress by drinking.
+Many colleges also encourage students to participate in campus wellness programs.
+Learn more about Wellness Opportunities at Community Colleges.

-• Keep a close eye on your symptoms – you may even want to keep a journal to track your mood, thoughts, and behavior.
-This will help you to identify any changes in your mental health status before it becomes a problem so you can make adjustments or get the treatment you need.
+• Keep a close eye on your symptoms.
+You may even want to keep a journal to track your mood, thoughts, and behavior.
+This will help you identify any changes in your mental health status before they become a problem so you can make adjustments or get the treatment you need.

 Additional Resources [+]